rheadsz/a2a-heroku/README.md

 - `GET /oauth/start`: Start OAuth flow
 - `GET /oauth/callback`: OAuth callback endpoint

-## Model Control Plane (MCP)
+## Model Control Protocol (MCP)

-The Model Control Plane is a standardized way for AI models to interact with external tools and services.
+The Model Control Protocol is a standardized way for AI models to interact with external tools and services.
 In this project, the mcp-calendar service implements this concept by:

 1. Providing a standardized tools API
 2. Describing available tools and their schemas